 3.2.4 Forms of Taxation

-The various forms of taxation have different economic impacts, and a collective impact, but are often chosen for their political impacts
+The various forms of taxation have different economic impacts individually, and a collective impact; some are chosen for political impact.

 Government spend is ultimately funded by tax receipts.
 For any desired level of government spending, the tax must come from somewhere.
-The choice of what to tax is partly an economic matter – whatever does least damage to the economy – and partly political: taking account of the unpopularity of the tax and taking account of its relative impact on rich and poor people.
-The political sensitivities are discussed later (6.7.1).
+The choice of what to tax is partly an economic matter – whatever does least damage to the economy – and partly political: considering the unpopularity of the tax and taking account of its relative impact on rich and poor people.
+The political sensitivities are discussed in a later chapter (6.7.1).

-In practice taxation has to be levied across the whole of a society, although there may be scope for changing the subsidiarity of tax collection so that more decisions can be taken locally (3.4.5).
-Analyses of government tax budgets are often available online, for example:
+Most taxation is levied at national level In practice, although there may be scope for changing the subsidiarity of the control of government spending and the associated tax collection so that more decisions can be taken locally (3.4.5).
+Analyses of national tax budgets are often available online, for example:

 Forms of taxation have different economic effects, as examined in the following sub-sections: